Custody & Shared Parenting

 We represent you.
 We want to understand your situation, your children needs, and your goals for your family.
 Once we know who you are and what your needs are, then we recommend a legal strategy and a practical course of action designed to achieve them.

 However, sometimes there are situations where the other parent has harmed the child or is unreasonable in their demands.
-Then, we have the full ability to involve the Courts and we can file for:
+Then, our child custody lawyers have the full ability to involve the Courts and we can file for:

 - An emergency custody order to remove your child from a custodian who endangers your child.